Ayushmaan-PCG/Ayushmaan-PCG/README.md

 - <p>2022 was my first year using a more complicated kit in VEX Robotics, the VEX V5 kit.
 I learned from the foundation Falkon Academy.
 In this year, I participated in two competitions.
 This game that I participated in was called VRC Spin Up.
 I designed my robot to push discs into a goal for points, designed a roller to flip every cylindar on each side of the field to our alliance color.</p>

 - <p>2023 is my second year in building VEX V5 robots.
-I have already participated in four competitions and I have one more upcoming competition before the end of the season.
+I have already participated in many competitions and even made it to the states championship.
 The game for this year is called VRC Over Under.
 This is also my first year where I code my robot for a 15-second period, the autonomous period.
 I designed my robot to push 4-sided rounded objects that are called triballs into the opposing goal, use a catapult mechanism to launch new triballs across the field near the opposing goal so that I can push them in, and a mechanism that allows my robot to balance on the bar that separates the teams.
 I also have flaps that open with the press of a button on my controller.
 I used a pneumatics kit for the flaps, meaning that I have to inflate air into a tank in order to operate the flaps.
 I am currently aiming for a way to boost my rankings, the autonomous win point.
 I already finished working on a hook mechanism to pull a triball from a corner of the field as it is one of the steps to getting the autonomous win point.
 I have also programmed the robot to do the tasks that will give me the autonomous win point, so all I need to do is ensure that the code works consistently.</p>

 <br />
 <br />